IBM-Blockchain-Archive/learn-chaincode/README.md

 ###Implementing the chaincode interface
-The first thing we need to do is implement the chaincode shim interface in your golang code.
+The first thing you need to do is implement the chaincode shim interface in your golang code.
 The three main functions are **Init**, **Invoke**, and **Query**.
 All three functions have the same prototype; they take in a function name and an array of strings.
-The difference between the functions is when they will be called.
+The main difference between the functions is when they will be called.
 We will be building up to a working chaincode to create generic assets.

 ###Dependencies
-The `import` statement list a few dependencies that you will need for your chaincode to build successfully.
+The `import` statement lists a few dependencies that you will need for your chaincode to build successfully.
-- `fmt` - contains `Println` for debugging/logging
+- `fmt` - contains `Println` for debugging/logging.
-- `errors` - standard go error format
+- `errors` - standard go error format.
 - `github.com/hyperledger/fabric/core/chaincode/shim` - the code that interfaces your golang code with a peer.

 ###Init()